 Couldn’t put Humpty together again

 A Humpty Dumpty by definition is a short and clumsy person.
 In literature Humpty Dumpty started appearing as an egg.
 Soon an insult became an allegory about the fragility of life.
 To be on the wall was to be indecisive.
 To make a decision was to have a disastrous fall.
-Maybe this egg-theme rhyme on a predestined fate should have read:
+Maybe this egg-theme rhyme should have read:

 Humpty Dumpty young and raw